salkhon/suntech/README.md

 #### c.
 Inserting data
 Then run: `data\INSERT_DATA.sql` to insert the data.
 It is advisable to run the insertion sql using sqlplus in the terminal to have it done quicker.
 ### 4. Installing dependencies
-To install all the dependecies of the webapp run the following pip command:
+To install all the dependencies of the webapp run the following pip command:
 ```
 pip install requirements.txt
 ```